ndgibb/Prompt-engineering-portfolio-/README.md

 *"Water is leaking from under a kitchen sink.
 Rank the most probable causes by likelyhood and safety of the DIY repair, how to temporarily stop water damage overnight, and how to determine if a plumber is needed."*

 1. First check that the valves under the sink are completely closed.
 If you have a gatevalve check to make sure the nut is tightened.
 These sometimes get loose over time.
-2. Check for any dripping water around the drain pipes.
+2. Check for any dripping water around the drain pipes and tighten each one if needed.
+You may need to replace gaskets where the trap is connected.
 3. Tighten the water supply lines
 4. Check for water at the base of the sink well.
-There is a gasket that may be failing.
+There is a gasket that may be failing where the neck pipe attaches to the sink.
 5. Check the wall and floor behind the sink thoroughly.
 There may be a leak coming from the vent which could be a roof leak somewhere.